Multimodal Recommender Systems: A Survey: Feature Interaction

 \subsection{Bridge}

-Here the Bridge refers to the construction of a multimodal information transfer channel.
-It focus on capturing the inter-relationship between users and items considering multimodal information.
-The difference between multimedia recommendation and traditional recommendation is that the items contain rich multimedia information.
+Here bridge refers to the construction of a multimodal information transfer channel.
+It focuses on capturing the inter-relationship between users and items considering multimodal information.
+The difference between multimedia and traditional recommendation is that the items contain rich multimedia information.
 Most early works simply use multimodal content to enhance the item expression, but they often ignore the interactions between users and items.
-The message-passing mechanism of graph neural network can enhance user representation through information exchange between user and item and further capture the user's preference for different modal information.
-Figure~\ref{fig_interaction}(a) gives an example: many works get user $1$ preference by aggregating interacted items for each modality.
+The message-passing mechanism of graph neural networks can enhance user representation through information exchange between users and items and further capture the user's preference for different modal information.
+Figure~\ref{fig_interaction}(a) gives an example: many models get user $1$ preference by aggregating interacted items for each modality.
 Besides, the modality representation of movie $1$ can be derived from the latent item-item graph.
 In this subsection, we will introduce the methods for how to build bridges in MRS.

-\subsubsection{User-item Graph}
+\subsubsection{\textbf{User-item Graph}}